Darshan321321/csvtodatabase/README.md

-How to upload the csv data into postgres tables using java
+How to upload the csv file into postgres database using java